densify-dev/container-data-collection/single-cluster/examples/bearer-openshift/README.md

 	Once the collected container data is sent to Densify, the pod exits.

-9. Create the cron job using the cronjob.yaml
+9. Create the cron job using `cronjob.yaml`

     `kubectl create -f cronjob.yaml -n <namespace>`